 In Heather’s own words: “I will always be the daughter of a veteran and therefore I will always honor those who fell by continuing to serve those who live.”

 Heather is honored by USA CARES with the Patriot Award for her committment to veterans and Military.

 Heather is honored by Governor Steve Beshear with the naming of the Heather French Henry Highway in Maysville, Ky.

 Heather French Henry received the highest honor available from the AMVETS National Veterans Organization for her work with mlitary veterans.
 She and her family attended the awards ceremony in Washington, DC.
 She was honored along side Linda Carter, Wonder Woman, who received the Ladies Auxilliary's Humanitarian Award for her work during 9/11.

 Designer & Illustrator | Host & Speaker | Military Veteran Advocate

-Step into Heathers's world with her new line of Christmas Ornaments, paper goods, & illustrations.
-With three distinct collections inspired by Heather's favorite movies and moments.
+Step into my world with my new line of Christmas Ornaments, Coffee Mugs, Stationery, & Illustrations.
+With three distinct collections inspired by my favorite movies and moments.
 There's something inspiring and beautiful for everyone with the Heather French Henry Collection.